The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proof of Lemma 1.1

-\begin{Proof} Suppose that there exists a non-simple hoop $C$.
-Then each complementary domains of the hoop contains a white vertex.
+\begin{proof} Let $N$ be a brim of $D^2$.
+Suppose that there exists a non-simple hoop $C$.
+Then each complementary domains of the hoop in $D^2$ contains a white vertex.
 Since there exist at most three crossings, one of the two complementary domains contains at most one crossing, say $U$.
-Since $\partial U=C$, the closure $Cl(U)$ is a disk or an annulus containing $\partial D^2$.
+The closure $Cl(U)$ is a disk with $\partial U=C$ or an annulus containing $\partial D^2$ with $\partial U=C\cup\partial D^2$.
+There are two cases.